freakinhuge/github-reports/README.md

 ### Installing gems

-You will need the octokit gem to talk to the API.
-To install this do:
+You will need the following gems.
+To install them do:

     gem install octokit
+    gem install pry

 ### Running the script